DivyaDarshan09/Divya_Darshan-VSD-IITGN-RISCV-Tapeout-Program/Task-4_Task_Mgmt_SoC_SCL180_Final/Readme.md

 - External reset-only architecture is correct
 - Logic synthesis preserves functionality
 - SRAM integration is robust across abstraction levels
-- No hidden power-up assumptions exist in the RTL

 ---